 There are three simple considerations to help you chose where to have your colonoscopy.
 We call these the three A’s of colonoscopy1:

-- Availability: at Colonoscopy Clinic, we have waiting times of <1 week, six days a week, across seven Brisbane locations (see our locations).
+- Availability: at Colonoscopy Clinic, we have waiting times of <1 week, six days a week, across many convenient Brisbane locations (see our locations).
 Make certain the colonoscopist that you use considers your schedule and your convenience – remember, it’s all about you.

 - Affordability: Colonoscopy Clinic entirely bulk bills, this means, provided you have a Medicare card, our doctors do not charge an out-of-pocket fee for a consultation or a procedure.
 If you have private health insurance, your only costs for a procedure will be your excess to your health insurer and the cost of your bowel preparation.
 If you have a Medicare card, you can have a private colonoscopy for around $900 total out-of-pocket expense, nothing extra, depending on the hospital you choose.
 Whichever practice you choose, they should be transparent about costs.

 - Ability: at Colonoscopy Clinic, we ensure that we continuously measure the colonoscopic performance of all our doctors.
 One of the best validated measures of colonoscopy performance is something called adenoma detection rate.
 In Australia, a colonoscopist needs to have an adenoma detection rate of 25% to be recertified.
 Our overall practice adenoma detection rate for 2020 was 58.3% – we recently published this in the Medical Journal of Australia.
 Regardless of who does your colonoscopy, make certain they know their performance, and if they’re proud enough to publish it, all the better!

 58.3%Our overall practice adenoma detection rate for 2020

 We recently published this in the Medical Journal of Australia.